xybor-x/enum/README.md

 | **Constant enum** ([#][5])                     | **Yes**             | **Yes**            | No                 |
 | **Serialization and deserialization** ([#][6]) | No                  | **Yes**            | **Yes**            |
 | **Type safety** ([#][7])                       | No                  | Basic              | **Strong**         |

-> [!CAUTION]
-> Enum definitions are not thread-safe.
-> Therefore, they should be finalized during initialization (at the global scope).

 ## ⭐ Basic enum